top of page

 Position Description:

-Required qualifications:
+Required Qualifications:

-• Organized, responsible, punctual
+• Organized, responsible, and punctual

-• Good communication and leadership skills
+• Strong communication and leadership skills

 • Excellent work ethic and positive attitude